- Search for a Leaflet

 What if I give too much?

-You are unlikely to do harm if you give an extra dose of mebeverine by mistake.
-If you are concerned that you may have given too much, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland).
+You are unlikely to cause harm if you give an extra dose of mebeverine by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).
-Mebeverine rarely causes side effects if given at the correct dosage.
+Mebeverine rarely causes side effects when given at the correct dosage.

 Side-effects you must do something about

 If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to mebeverine.
-Take your child to hospital or call an ambulance straight away.
+Take your child to hospital or phone for an ambulance straight away.

 Other side-effects you need to know about

-- Fybogel® Mebeverine also contains a laxative called isphagula husk.
+- Fybogel Mebeverine contains isphagula husk, which is a laxative.
 Your child may feel bloated or pass wind for a few days when they first start taking the medicine, but this should settle down.
-If it is still a problem after a week contact your doctor.
+If it is still a problem after a week, contact your doctor.

-- If your child’s stomach pain gets much worse after starting this medicine, contact your doctor.
+- If your child’s stomach pain get worse after starting this medicine, contact your doctor.

 Can other medicines be given at the same time as mebeverine?